Consensys/quorum-kubernetes/README.md

 The `dev` and `prod` folders are pretty identical in terms of what gets deployed, but differ in that the prod folder natively uses best practices to manage identity (Managed Identities in Azure and IAM in AWS) and vaults (Keyvault in Azure and KMS in AWS) along with CSI drivers

 ## Concepts:

+#### Providers
+If you are deploying to Azure, please refer to the ARM templates and deployment [documentation](./azure/README.md)

+If you are deploying locally you need a Kubernetes cluster like [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/)

 #### Namespaces:
 Currently we do not deploy anything in the 'default' namespace.
 Anything related to Besu gets spun up in a 'besu' namespace, and 'quorum' for GoQuorum; with the monitoring pieces get spun up in a 'monitoring' namespace.